remnrem/luna-doc/docs/ref/masks.md

 <h3>Example</h3>

-Currently, the [`SIGSTATS`](artifacts.md#sigstats) command can be used to automatically generate a CHEP mask.
-For example, bsed on just two signals:
+The [`CHEP-MASK`](artifacts.md#chep-mask) command can be used to automatically generate a CHEP mask.
+For example, based on just two signals:

 ```
-luna s.lst -o out.db 2 -s 'SIGSTATS chep th=2 sig=EEG,EEG(sec) & CHEP dump'
+luna s.lst -o out.db 2 -s 'CHEP-MASK ep-th=2 sig=EEG,EEG(sec) & CHEP dump'
 ```

 ```